khaney64/RiteAidWatcher/README.md

 - Occupation
 - Condition

+The next few are necessary for the medical questionaire:
+- Sex
+- Hispanic
+- Race

 ### Occupation
 Currently supports
+- Childcare Worker
+- None of the Above

+The code can easily be updated to add others as needed, just update the enum, and the Format method in extensions.cs.

+### Condition
+Currently supports
 - Cancer
 - Diabetes
 - Obesity
 - Weakened Immune System

-The code can easily be updated to add others as needed, just update the enum, and the Format method in extensions.cs.

-### Condition
-Currently supports
-- Childcare Worker
-- None of the Above

 The code can easily be updated to add other Occupations or Conditions as needed, just update the enum, and the Format method in extensions.cs.

+### Sex
+- Female
+- Male
+- DeclineToAnswer

+### Hispanic
+- HispanicorLatino
+- NotHispanicorLatino
+- UnknownEthnicity

+### Race
+- AmericanIndianorAlaskaNative
+- Asian
+- BlackorAfricanAmerican
+- NativeHawaiianorOtherPacificIslander
+- White

 ## Qualification and rules
 These two are important in getting past the qualifier page, and the rules seems to change every so often.
 As I write this RiteAid is only qualifying teachers in PA.